burningwave/tools/docs/index.md

 # Configuring host name resolution

-With the **`org.burningwave.tools.dns.HostResolverService`** you can modify the local machine's default host name resolution in a universal way:
+With the **`org.burningwave.tools.dns.HostResolutionRequestInterceptor`** you can modify the local machine's default host name resolution in a universal way:

 ```java
 Map<String, String> hostAliases = new LinkedHashMap<>();